majid-iqbal1/firebase-project/README.md

 2. **Join Group**
    - Go to "Join Groups"
-   - Search for groups at the bottom
+   - Search for groups
    - Click "Join" on desired group
-   - Joined groups are at the top
+   - Your groups will appear at the top

    ![Join Groups](./screenshots/join-groups.png)